berlin-ab/cexpect/README.md

 ## Design goals

-* xunit-like framework with extensible matchers, similar to hamcrest
+* xunit-like framework similar to hamcrest
+* Extensible matchers
-* extensible reporting and formatting
+* Extensible formatting
-* code coverage reporting enabled
+* Code coverage reporting enabled.
-* self-tested
+* Self-tested.
+No additional frameworks.
 * No magic.
-This includes #import of c files, or use of macros for assertions.
+No #include of c files, or use of macros for assertions.
+* Should be useable in isolated unit tests and also in integrated system tests.

 ## Planned improvements